ken-tummada/DermaScan/README.md

 Trained MobileNetV2 on a dermoscopic dataset using TensorFlow and Keras frameworks for image classification.

 **Step 2 · UI Design in Figma**
-Designed image upload, result, disease info, and records pages in Figma to guide frontend.
+Designed image upload, result, disease info, and records pages in Figma to guide the frontend.

 **Step 3 · iOS Frontend Implementation**
 Built in SwiftUI, supporting image input and real-time result rendering.

-**Step 4 · Backend API Construction**
+**Step 4 · Backend & Deployment**
-FastAPI receives images and returns predictions using exported TensorFlow models.

-**Step 5 · Deployment & Integration**
-Backend deployed via AWS Lambda and CDK; app connects via RESTful API.
+We are using AWS Lambda to host and allow our frontend to interact with our trained models.

 &nbsp;